State of defence: Declaration

 According to article 115a of the German Constitution, the state of defence shall be declared if "the federal territory [of the Federal Republic of Germany] is under attack by armed force or imminently threatened with such an attack".

 The normal procedure is that, upon request of the Federal Government, the Bundestag determines that the conditions of the state of defence exist.
 That means that the Bundestag does not actually declare the state of defence; instead, it just decides whether it exists or not.
 (If, for example, a foreign army invaded Germany, the Bundestag would determine that the action is an "attack by armed force", as described in article 115a, and so Germany is in the state of defence.)
 The determination requires at least two thirds of the votes of the Bundestag present at that time (at least half of the members being the quorum).
 It also has to be approved by the Bundesrat with more than half of its members, which, according to general Bundesrat protocol, is given in bundled form by each Land.

 According to the prevailing opinion, a terrorist attack that is limited in terms of time and location, as well as a cyber attack, can only lead to a state of defence if the destabilization triggered thereby threatens the existence of the state.
 In the event of catastrophes, the Bundeswehr can also be deployed domestically as a result of emergency regulations, which therefore does not justify a state of defence.
 The Federal Constitutional Court can also declare a declaration of the state of defence in such a situation to be unconstitutional.

-If the Bundestag or the Bundesrat is not able to convene in time or not able to reach a quorum, the Joint Committee decides on their behalf, but approval by the Bundestag and Bundesrat has to be achieved as quick as possible afterwards.
+If the Bundestag or the Bundesrat is not able to convene in time or not able to reach a quorum, the Joint Committee decides on their behalf, but approval by the Bundestag and Bundesrat has to be achieved as quickly as possible afterwards.

 If Germany is under attack by armed force and the Bundestag, the Bundesrat and the Joint Committee are not able to determine the state of defence immediately, "the determination shall be deemed to have been made and promulgated at the time the attack began".
 If, for example, an invasion started on January 4 at 4:17 a.m., Germany would be in the state of defence from that time, and the government could react immediately.

 If the state of defence is determined, this determination is announced by the Federal President in the Federal Law Gazette.
 If it is not possible to promulgate this in the Federal Law Gazette, it will be promulgated in some other way, usually via the media.
 The determination in the Federal Law Gazette must be made up for as soon as possible.